gwtboot/gwt-boot-samples/README.md

    </build>
 ```

-Add Sonatype Snapshots repository by extending or creating `<repositories>` section.
+Add Sonatype Snapshots repository by extending or creating `<repositories>` section since the `gwtboot-modules` are not released yet.

 ```xml
         <repositories>